Statsomat/BayesTwoProp/README.md

 <p>
 This application is designed to help you analyze the relationship between an exposure and an outcome using Bayesian statistical methods.
 By uploading a dataset and defining key parameters, you can calculate and interpret measures of association between the exposure of interest and the outcome.
+This app was developed by students of the University of Applied Sciences in Koblenz, Germany.
 </p>

 <p>